jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Existing studies generally find that intangible benefits are positive in some communities but far below the hundreds of millions—or billions—of dollars now commonly committed to stadium projects.
 These benefits may support some public contribution, perhaps tens of millions of dollars.
 [A review](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) of studies of intangible benefits of hosting teams indicates that the social value amounts to less than 20% of the subsidies provided.

 2. Property values.
-If citizens value living in communities with sports teams, then they should be willing to pay higher prices for homes cities with sports teams.
+If citizens value living in communities with sports teams, then they should be willing to pay higher prices for homes in cities with sports teams.
 As noted [above](#do-stadiums-increase-nearby-property-values), the effects of teams and venues on property values are ambiguous, which is consistent with CVM estimates that indicate the social value benefits are relatively small.

 3. Voting.
 A common method for valuing unpriced community assets is to vote on them.
 Votes on stadium projects do not produce consistent results, which may depend on the size of the subsidy ask and location and type of venue.
 However, voters are much more likely to oppose public stadium projects than representative bodies.